bjchia/bjchia.github.io/motivation.md

 ## Motivation

-“It is not about the cards you are dealt, but how you play the hand.” - Randy Pausch, The Last Lecture The most dangerous thing you can do is play it safe.
+“It is not about the cards you are dealt, but how you play the hand.” - Randy Pausch, The Last Lecture

+There is nothing noble in being superior to your fellow man.
+True nobility is being noble to your former self.

+The most dangerous thing you can do is play it safe.

 Rejection is a part of life, and not everyone has to like everyone.
 I should be more like my parents.
 More trials.
 More tribulations.
 More blood, sweat, and tears.